-

 Evaluating the Compression Behavior and Compaction Density of Powder Materials for Lithium-ion Batteries

-1. Introduction — Why Powder Material Compaction Matters
+1. Why Battery Powder Compaction Density Matters

-2. Fundamental Properties of Battery Powders
+2. Fundamental Density Definitions for Battery Powders

 3. Understanding Powder Compression Behavior